Protecting Your Ankles and Knees in a Dance Turnout

 How to effectively use your hip muscles

-Watch this video to learn how to practice dance exercises using sliders to help you effectively use your hip muscles to initiate turnout movements and protect your ankles and knees.
+Watch the video below to learn how to practice dance exercises using sliders to help you effectively use your hip muscles to initiate turnout movements and protect your ankles and knees.
 This process is particularly important for young dancers.